alexbenko/pythonPractice/README.md

 # pythonPracticing
-<h2>This repo is just for me to upload python code as I'm practicing </h2>
+<h2>This repo is just for me to upload misc python code.
+Ranges from Udemy courses, my own snippets, leetcode, etc.</h2>
 <br/>

 <ol>